froobtheob/the-one-ring-guide/content/character setup and rules/callings/treasure hunter.md

 ---

 #### **Shadow Path: Dragon-sickness**
 The allure of wealth is not without peril.
 The ancient curse of Dragon-sickness can consume even the most valiant, twisting a noble desire to recover lost relics into a selfish obsession.
-As the Shadow corrupts the heart, the treasures you hold dear may come to weigh heavier
+As the [[shadow]] corrupts the heart, the treasures you hold dear may come to weigh heavier